 Mrs. Turicchi was active in the entertainment industry for several years before launching the non-theatrical distribution department for Dreamworks SKG.
 In 2000, she co-founded Captive Entertainment, a distributor of feature films and television products to the non-theatrical market.
 She now devotes her time to the couple’s three young girls.
 In addition, she has recently completed two short subject films about Pope John Paul II for the John Paul II Cultural Center and is working on a feature length documentary entitled Poland and the Papacy.

-Mr. Turicchi was appointed to the Board of Governors in May, 2007, and currently serves as its vice chairman.
+Mr. Turicchi was appointed to the Board of Governors in May 2007 and held the office of vice chairman before being elected as chairman in May 2014.
 He says of his involvement with Thomas Aquinas College, “It is a great honor and privilege to serve on a board that unites so many of my interests, including love of Church, knowledge, and beauty.
 I am deeply proud of the administration, faculty, students, and alumni for providing an example of how Catholic higher education should contribute to the overall formation of the person.
 I hope to be able to contribute to this vision and example.”
 In 2008, he and Mrs. Turicchi were inducted into the Order of St. Albert .